Skip to main content

 The Rate Sheet and LRN explained

-Why does a Rate Sheet price not match the price for a call or why did my rate limit trigger when the rate sheet shows a lower price.
+Why a supposed Rate Sheet price may not match the actual call price or why the rate limit may trigger earlier than expected.

 David avatar